zsteinkamp/m4l-js-fractalNoteEcho/README.md

 ## About the Code

 This is the first thing I've done in Javascript with Max For Live, and I'm in love!
-I have struggled to make peace with M4L's mindset, so this let's the programmer in me really come out.
+I have struggled to make peace with M4L's mindset, so this lets the programmer in me really come out.